CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/SQL/Simple_staging.md

 In this example we will be generating staging tables for each entity defined in the [Source model](../Model/Source_model).

 ## Template
-We create a template for creating a staging table.
+We create a template for creating a staging table, in the file name we use the 'system_name' placeholder to have the system name in the resulting output file.
 We define the `@XGenSection` annotation to define the 'CreateTable' section to repeat for each table.
 We also define the section named 'TableColumn' to repeat for each column in the table.

+### Staging_Tables_system_name.sql

 ``` sql
 -- @XGenSection(name="CreateTable" placeholderOnLastLine="GO")